codefellows/code-of-conduct/README.md

 ### Harassment

 We share a common understanding of what constitutes harassment, as it applies to a professional setting.
-Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, neurotypicality, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
-We will not tolerate discrimination based on any of the characteristics above, including participants with disabilities.
+We explicitly honor diversity in The Community.
+We will not tolerate discrimination of any sort.

 Harassment includes, but is not limited to: